ThePlayer14/HCADecoder-vs17/clHCA_Readme_en.md

   It supports decoding of multiple files.
   The decode option remains at the default value.

   *Specifying decoding options*

   Drag and drop a HCA file to the option specification Batch_Decode.bat.

-  It also supports decode of multiple files.
+  The batch file also supports decode of multiple files.

 # Decryption method of HCA file

   Drag and drop a HCA file to Decode.bat, and the HCA file will be decrypted.

   **Please be careful as the original files will be overwritten.**

-  It supports decryption of multiple files.
+  The batch file supports decryption of multiple files.

 # Specification